-The Separation and Distribution Agreement provides that, in connection with GE's announced intention to effect, following the Distribution, separation transactions involving certain other businesses of GE (collectively, a "Subsequent Separation Transaction"), which is currently contemplated to be effected as a spin-off of GE's renewable energy, power and digital businesses, GE will be entitled to allocate and assign to the transferee(s) in any such Subsequent Separation Transaction GE's and GE's subsidiaries' rights, interests and obligations under the Separation and Distribution Agreement or any ancillary agreement between us and GE entered into in connection with the Spin-Off, which rights, interests and obligations relate to or are otherwise allocated to the applicable business(es) to be transferred, and that, in such case, we will be entitled to look only towards the applicable transferee(s) in such Subsequent Separation Transaction for satisfaction of any such assignment of business in connection with any Subsequent Separation Transaction, GE and its subsidiaries will be fully released from all such assigned obligations.
+The Separation and Distribution Agreement provides that, in connection with the proposed subsequent spin-off of GE's combined renewable energy, power, and digital businesses, GE will be entitled to allocate and assign to the separate public company that will hold the combined renewable energy, power, and digital businesses any of GE's and GE's subsidiaries' rights, interests, and obligations under the Separation and Distribution Agreement or any ancillary agreement relating to the combined renewable energy, power, and digital businesses, and that in such case, we will be entitled to look only towards the applicable entities holding the combined renewable energy, power, and digital businesses for satisfaction of any such assigned obligations owed to us under the Separation and Distribution Agreement.
+Upon any such assignment of such obligations to the combined renewable energy, power, and digital businesses, GE and its subsidiaries shall be fully released from all such assigned obligations.